guidovezzoni/smart-properties/README.md

     <!-- [...] -->
 </resources>
 ```
-Please note the property has been renamed to accommodate XML resources syntax.
+Please note the properties (key without any token) will be renamed to accommodate XML resources naming convention.
 This can be avoided using the `keepPropertySyntax = true` setting.

 `gradleResValues.xml` file can usually be found at the following location - although depending on the setup this might be different.